Anatol Lieven: Career

-Journalist
+Journalist and academic

 In the mid-1980s, Lieven was a journalist with the Financial Times covering Pakistan and Afghanistan, while also covering India as a freelancer.
 In the latter half of 1989, he covered the revolutions in Czechoslovakia and Romania for the Times.
 In 1990, he worked for The Times (London) covering the former USSR, during which time he covered the Chechen War (1994–1996).
-In 1996, Lieven became a visiting senior fellow at the U.S. Institute of Peace through 1997.
 In 1998, he edited Strategic Comments at the International Institute for Strategic Studies in London, while also working for the Eastern Services of the BBC.

-Academic

-Lieven's areas of expertise and interest include: Insurgency and Counter-Insurgency: Terrorism, Islamist movements, Pakistan, Afghanistan, Russia and the former Soviet Union, US political culture and strategy.
-He has spoken as an expert to the British Parliament and the British Foreign and Commonwealth Office, United States Congress and United States Department of State, and the French Foreign Ministry, as well as universities and institutes.
 In 2000 through 2005, Lieven was a senior associate for foreign and security policy at the Carnegie Endowment for International Peace.
 Lieven served as chair of International Relations and Terrorism Studies at King's College London, where he remains a visiting professor.
 In 2006, Lieven became a professor at Georgetown University's School of Foreign Service at its campus in Qatar.
 Since 2005, Lieven has been a senior researcher (Bernard L. Schwartz fellow and American Strategy Program fellow) at the New America Foundation, where he focuses on US global strategy and the War on Terrorism.

+In August 2024, political scientist Hans Gutbrod, a lecturer at Ilia State University, stated that a description by Lieven of the Georgian internal political conflict between Georgian Dream and opposition groups was oversimplified, omitted evidence of physical violence by governmental forces, and was overall misleading.

+Book author

+Lieven's 2011 book Pakistan: A Hard Country was based on Lieven's experiences of covering the country.
+Lisa Kaaki of Arab News said, "This book gives an insight into the soul of Pakistan, a country often misunderstood and wrongly portrayed in the media".
+The Independent called the book, "a finely researched blend of the nation's 64-year history."

+Lieven's America Right or Wrong: An Anatomy of American Nationalism was published in 2004.
+In Foreign Affairs the book was described as "intelligent and often provocative" whilst in The Guardian the book was praised by Martin Woollacott who wrote: "It is Anatol Lieven's contention in this illuminating book that Bin Laden's assault on the United States stripped away many of the remaining restraints on the intolerant, irrational, and self-destructive side of American nationalism.
+Whether this nationalism is a greater problem than that represented by Islamic extremism is a moot point, but it is clear that the combination of the two could bring disaster on us all".